 Change the fifth paragraph in 10.37a.6 as follows

 A CDMG S-AP or S-PCP that supports SPSH among BSSs should indicate whether all the member APs or member PCPs in a cluster in the SPSH measurement phase or the SP spatial sharing phase by setting the SPSH Measurement Enabled subfield in the Clustering Control field of the DMG Beacon frame to 1 or by setting the Clustering SPSH Enabled field within the Clustering Interference Assessment element to 1.
 The SPSH Measurement field is set to 1 to indicate that SPSH measurement phase starts.
 Each member AP or member PCP that supports SPSH among BSSs should request STAs in its BSS to perform directional channel quality measurement during SPs of other BSSs in the same cluster, as described in 11.11 (Radio measurement procedure).
 The CDMG AP or PCP should send directional channel quality request to STAs in the same BSS and receive directional channel quality report from the STAs.
 The period of the directional channel quality measurement is indicated by the Channel Quality Measurement Duration subfield within the Clustering Interference Assessment element.
 The AP or PCP can obtain the interference information that indicates link(s) in its BSS experience interference from at least one link of other BSS within the AP or PCP cluster through channel measurement of STAs.
-The AP or PCP can estimate the channel quality across STAs within multiple BSSs and implement spatial sharing based on the results of the measurements performed by the STAs associated with the AP or PCP.
+The AP or PCP can determine the channel quality across STAs within multiple BSSs and implement spatial sharing based on the results of the measurements performed by the STAs associated with the AP or PCP.
 The S-AP or S-PCP should periodically set the SPSH Measurement Enabled subfield, generating and sending the indicated information of interference measurement.